 - Resources: This committee’s main purpose is to ensure that spending for each school remains within budget and that all funds are spent wisely to best meet the needs of the pupils.
 Although it meets every term, there are additional review meetings with the local authority finance officer.
 Like the Teaching, Learning and Children committee, an important area of work for the committee is safeguarding: the health and safety practices and policies in place at each school site is part of this committee’s remit.

-There are also committees for Performance Management and for Pay, although these meet less frequently.
-A federation Steering Group also meets every month, and a Church Distinctiveness Group (St James’ only) regularly meets.
+There are also committees for Policies, Performance Management and for Pay, although these meet less frequently, and a Christian Distinctiveness Group (St James’ only) regularly meets.

 In September 2016 a new Governing Body was formed in keeping with statutory guidance from the Department for Education when Moortown Primary joined the existing Federation of Scholes (Elmet) Primary, and St James’ Church of England VC Primary.
 The new federation was named Sphere Federation.
 The number of governors was reduced and appointed on a skills basis.
 Current members of the Governing Body of Sphere Federation are listed below.